 - Image and Voice Release Form: In addition all individuals who appear (visually or voice) need to sign the Image and Voice Release Form.

-Step Four: Shooting your Video
+Step Four: Shooting your Film

 Before you start filming you will want to plan each of the shots.
 If possible, you may want to use two cameras to provide different angles for the same scene when editing.
 Take time to look at the area you in which you will be filming, paying attention to the background.
 Also, it is very important to make sure you keep your video tapes or video files in a safe place so it doesn’t get lost.
 The following sections offer links to the various aspects of video production.